PaperMC/docs/docs/paper/dev/api/scheduler.md

 - Your plugin's instance
 - The code to run, either with a `Runnable` or `Consumer<BukkitTask>`
 - The delay in ticks before the task should run for the first time
-- If you're scheduling a repeating task - the period in ticks between each execution of the task
+- The period in ticks between each execution of the task, if you're scheduling a repeating task

 ### Difference between synchronous and asynchronous tasks